 To help avoid problems with overuse and underuse, the National Center for Missing and Exploited Children has created criteria for the police to use when screening a report of a missing child for possible use of the Amber Alert system, including:

-Law enforcement has confirmed that a child has been abducted;
+An Amber Alert should not be issued until has confirmed that a child has been abducted;

-There is also a cost associated with equipment and training associated with the Amber Alert system, although most people find the cost acceptable.
+There is a cost associated with equipment and training associated with the Amber Alert system, although most people find the cost acceptable.

 There are fewer potential problems with a "Code Adam"-type system, as the system is more likely to involve store or government employees as opposed to members of the public.
 When Code Adam systems are in place, employees typically receive training in an established procedure, permitting a prompt and systematic response to the report of of a missing child.